GaryHostt/beginner_ERP_OIC/README.md

 Here I have selected create on the CashBankAccount object, we can see how this endpoint works in the REST API docs, [here](https://docs.oracle.com/en/cloud/saas/financials/20b/farfa/api-bank-accounts.html).

+You can also invoke BIP in a similar fashion as shown [here](https://antonyjr.github.io/Hands-On-Labs/ERP-Integration-Patterns/html/erp-cloud-bip-report-simple.html#Background).

 ## Part 3 - Webhook to OIC to ERP

 [What is a webhook?](https://www.youtube.com/watch?v=rUaDIH5ZXB8)